SAN2PC : a Spectrum Analyzer to PC interface

 We can increase the samples number to mitigate this issue : however we are limited by the size of the PIC internal SRAM (#3900 bytes) and by the data transmission time from SAN2PC to the associated computer.

-- The samples number is now around 3000 points, compatible with the available PIC internal memory.
+- The samples number is now around 3000 points, compatible with the available PIC internal memory (it's the reason why I selected this PIC chip!).

 - There are no more any frequency information associated with each sample : each frequency is computed by the Drawsan program from the start and stop frequencies found in the header data : we thus save a lot of transmission time.

-- The amplitude data for each frequency is now the A/D generated byte and not the RF power in dBm, thus saving transmission time too.
+- The amplitude data for each frequency is now the A/D generated byte and not the RF power in dBm, thus lowering the transmission time too.
+The dBm calculation is done later by the PC plotting software.

-- The file format being different of the one generated by the first revision SAN2PC (e.g 1.14 and earlier) , Drawsan must have a way to know if the file processed is a new or an old type.
+- The file format being different from the one generated by the first SAN2PC revision (e.g. 1.14 and earlier), Drawsan must have a way to know if the file processed is a new or an old type.
 The header of the new data files is preceded by the figure '2' to point out that it has been generated by a rev. 2.0x SAN2PC software.

 - Because of the larger samples number, it is necessary to select a Spectrum Analyzer ScanTime/div equal or greater than 10 ms before running SAN2PC.

-Click here to download the new 3000 points san2pc200.zip file and Click here to download the new SAN2PC User's Guide rev 2.00_2
+Click here to download the 3000 points san2pc200_g.zip file and Click here to download the new SAN2PC User's Guide rev 2.00_2

 2.2.1 The PC plotting software.

-This library emulates MatlabTM commands (but does not require MatlabTM) and creates very nice plots.
-The drawsan user has the opportunity to save the picture as a png, pdf or other formats file.
+This library emulates MatlabTM commands (but does not require MatlabTM) and creates very nice looking plots.
+The Drawsan user has the opportunity to save the picture as a png, pdf or other formats file.

-The 1000 points revision is drawsan114.zip (click here to download it)
+- The old 1000 points revision (drawsan114.zip) is still available for those of you using the old 1K samples files (click here to download it)

 Important note : Before using drawsan.py, you must install Python of course, but also the Matplotlib and Numpy libraries.